DISEINC/FullPageOS/README.md

 - Unclutter
 - Scrot
 - pm2

+If it's an NEC device, using the NEC-specific Xpressly API, you will also need `python-serial` and the NEC Python SDK.

 In addition, the OS needs to be updated (`apt-get update && apt-get upgrade`), and `raspi-config` needs to be updated as well.